WalkthroughVR/Handbook/Procedures/HiringProcess.md

 The questions we ask in the first interview in no particular order are:

+- Can you start by giving me a quick summary of you?
+Personally & Professionally?
 - How did you prepare for this interview?
 - What attracted you to this role?
 - Why are you looking to make a switch now vs 6 months ago?